Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Discussion

 While spectroscopy is needed to robustly constrain metallicity, our photometric analysis tentatively suggests that the older clusters have higher metallicities of order log(Z/Z$_{\odot}$)$\sim-0.5$, whereas the younger clusters have metallicities $\sim1$ dex lower with log(Z/Z$_{\odot}$)$\sim-1.5$.
-The typical posterior ranges up to 0.5 dex in width for ages less than 500 Myr, but is a factor of 2 larger for older clusters where the age-metallicity degeneracy hinders interpretation.
-All clusters have metallicities closer to the 25\% Solar metallicity trends relative to Solar metallicity, as shown in Figure~\ref{fig:color}, though there isn't much distinguishing power with these particular colors.
+The typical posterior ranges up to 0.5 dex in width for ages less than 500 Myr, but is a factor of two larger for older clusters where the age-metallicity degeneracy hinders interpretation.
+Many clusters have metallicities closer to the 25\% solar metallicity trends relative to solar metallicity, as shown in Figure~\ref{fig:color}, though there isn't much distinguishing power with these particular colors.
 In any case, both the young and old populations have inferred metallicities that would largely be considered ``Population I'' metal-rich clusters according to theoretical predictions \citep[e.g.,][]{Chen2024}.
 Given that the Relic resides in a massive dark matter halo, it is natural to expect the GCs to be dominated by Pop-I populations that formed through shock compression due to gravitational collapse, such as mergers \citep{Chen2024}.
 However, the metallicity prior does not extend below -2 and thus our analysis is not sensitive to recovering metal-poor clusters by not allowing for such solutions.
 Furthermore, in the absence of spectroscopy, these metallicity measurements should be interpreted with caution.
-The JWST/IFU spectroscopy will provide better constraints on metallicity in order to distinguish formation scenarios.
+JWST/IFU spectroscopy from JWST-GO-6405 (PIs: Cutler/Whitaker) will provide better constraints on metallicity in order to distinguish formation scenarios.
 We also note that we are not sensitive to detecting stellar sources in the core of the Relic, where they may have higher metallicities.
-The central diffuse light of the host galaxy when adopting a non-parametric star formation history and a mass-metallicity prior following \citet{Gallazzi2005} is overall metal-rich, with log(Z/Z$_{\odot})=0.07{+0.09}_{-0.17}$.
+The central diffuse light of the host galaxy is overall metal-rich when adopting a nonparametric SFH and a mass-metallicity prior following \citet{Gallazzi2005}, with log(Z/Z$_{\odot})=0.07{+0.09}_{-0.17}$.